 So it’s advisable to not give young guinea pigs ivermectin since their nervous systems haven’t been fully developed yet.

 With this information, you would be wondering if pregnant guinea pigs can have ivermectin.

 And to answer that question, it’s okay for pregnant guinea pigs to have the correct dosage of ivermectin.

-Preventative Measures Against Mange Mites And Other Parasites
+What Are Preventive Measures Against Mange Mites And Other Parasites?

 A clean living condition greatly reduces the risk of infection.